-One of the many ways hackers use to try and break into a WordPress site is by trying to guess the site admin’s login username and password.
-This is achieved with scripts and tools that automatically tries to guess hundreds of possible login combinations in minutes.
+There are many ways hackers try to break into a WordPress site.
+One of these is by trying to guess the site admin’s login username and password.
+This can be done with software programs and scripts that can guess hundreds of login permutations in minutes.

-If you’re using weak login details, your website can be an easy target for hackers.
+If you’re using predictable user names and weak passwords that are easy to guess, your website could be an easy target for hackers.

 A botnet is a number of Internet-connected computers communicating with other similar machines in an effort to complete repetitive tasks and objectives.
 This can be as mundane as keeping control of an Internet Relay Chat (IRC) channel, or it could be used to send spam email or participate in distributed denial-of-service attacks.
 The word botnet is a combination of the words robot and network.

-A “Botnet” is a network of computers that have been compromised and infected with malicious software, which can then be controlled remotely as a group, typically without the computer owners even being aware of this.
+”Botnets” are networks of computers that have been compromised and infected with malicious code, which are then controlled remotely as a group, typically without the unsuspecting computer owners even being aware that this is happening.

-Botnets are normally used used to blast out mass spam emails from computers of compromised user accounts.
+Botnets are often used to blast out mass spam emails.

-Below is a screenshot taken from an online security monitoring site showing the locations of the command centers of a botnet that has been actively compromising computer networks all around the globe since 2009 called “Zeus” …
+The screenshot below was taken from an online security monitoring site showing the locations of the command centers of a botnet that has been actively compromising computer networks all around the globe since 2009 called “Zeus” …

 (ZeuS is a botnet that has been actively compromising computer networks all around the globe since 2009.
-Source: SecureList.com)
+Screenshot image: SecureList.com)

-These were highly distributed and well organized botnet attacks on WordPress.
-Over 90,000 IP addresses were identified by a number of hosting companies in the initial attack, when millions of attempts to force their way into WordPress users admin areas took place.
-The mass attack continued after this, with over 30,000 WordPress blogs being hacked each day.
+These were highly distributed and well organized attacks on WordPress.
+Over 90,000 IP addresses were identified by a number of webhosting companies just in the initial attack, when the web was flooded with millions of attempts to force their way into WordPress users admin areas.
+The mass brute force attacks continued after this, with over 30,000 WordPress sites being hacked every day.

-Coverage of this mass brute force attack was reported by all the major webhosting companiesand leading technology publications, such as TechNews Daily, Forbes, PC Magazine, Tech Crunch, BBC News, and even on the official US Department of Homeland Security …
+News of the April 2013 brute-force botnet attack was reported by all of the major webhosting companiesand leading technology media publications, such as TechNews Daily, Forbes, PC Magazine, Tech Crunch, BBC News, and even on the official website of the US Department of Homeland Security …

-No. In fact, there are lots of good reasons why you should use WordPress if you are concerned at all about the security of your web presence.
+No. In fact, there are lots of great reasons why you should choose WordPress if you are concerned about the security of your web presence.

-It’s important to note that, in the case of the worldwide brute-force botnet attack described above, no specific WordPress vulnerability was being exploited (the same script was also attacking sites built using other applications like Joomla).
+It’s important to note that, in the case of April 2013 large-scale brute force attack described above, no specific WordPress vulnerability was being exploited (the same script was also targeting sites built using other applications like Joomla).

-Mike Little, the co-founder of WordPress, said this about the brute-force attacks:
+Mike Little, one of the co-founders of WordPress, said this about the botnet attacks:

 It is a “simple” script that attempts to login using the admin login and a generated password.
 So if your password is too short or based on dictionary words it will be guessed and then the script can login legitimately and do whatever it wants including installing scripts (as plugins) or editing files.
 The attack tries to guess your password, if it succeeds, the most secure site in the world is wide open because they have your password.

-Preventing Your WordPress Blog From Brute Force Attacks – Ten Security Points
+Protecting Your WordPress Website From Brute-Force Attacks – Ten Security Measures

-Every website or blog with a vulnerability provides some degree of opportunity to hackers.
-An unsecured site not only provides wannabe hackers opportunities to improve their skills and win “respect” among their peers, but it can also acts as a valuable platform for launching denial of service attacks, distributing malware and information theft.
+Every site with a security vulnerability can present an opportunity to hackers.
+A compromised blog not only presents hackers opportunities to improve their hacking skills and claim “bragging rights” from their peers, but it can also acts as a platform for launching distributed attacks, spreading malware and as a source of information theft.

-Additional undesirable consequences of being hacked and your site security compromised include being blacklisted by search engines, having spammy links advertising things like gambling, cheap offers on brand names, etc. inserted into your content, redirecting visitors to phishing sites, data exfiltration (stealing customer details or Personal Identifiable Information from your web applications), and many other nasty things.
+Additional undesirable results of having your site hacked include getting blacklisted by Google, having stealthy spam links promoting things like viagra, discounted fashion, etc. inserted into your content and page title and descriptions, malicious redirects to phishing sites and other websites, data exfiltration (stealing customer details or Personal Identifiable Information from your web applications), and many other nasty things.

-The truth is that malicious bots are trying to hack into your website as you are reading this page right now.
-Whether they will get into your site or not, will depend on how challenging you can make it for hackers or bots to continue trying until they find how to break in, or are forced to decide to look for a less protected target.
+The harsh reality is that software-driven bots are most likely searching for exploits and trying to hack into your web site while you are reading this right now.
+Whether they can be successful will depend on how difficult you can make it for hackers to keep persisting until they discover how to get in, or are forced to give up and go look for a less protected target.

 How Much Information About Your Site Are You Broadcasting To Hackers?

-Does your website run on WordPress?
-If so visit Hackertarget.com and run your website through their WordPress security check …
+Do you own a WordPress site?
+If so, visit Hackertarget.com and run your site through their WordPress security scan …

-You will see that the test returns various results and details about your WordPress setup …
+You will see that the check returns a number of results and details about your website …

-It should be obvious after using the tool shown above that if you are able to freely access all of this information about your WordPress website, then so can hackers.
+It should be obvious after using the scanning tool that if you can freely access all of this information about your website, hackers can too.

-The ability to see what version of WordPress you are using, which plugins and themes you have installed on your site, and which files have been uploaded to certain directories are all valuable information to hackers, as this informs them about any potential security vulnerabilities, especially where the owners haven’t updated their software versions.
+Being able to see what version of WordPress you are using, which plugins and themes you have installed on your site, and which files have been uploaded to certain directories on your server are all potentially valuable information to hackers, as this can inform them about exploitable security weaknesses, especially where site owners haven’t updated their sites.

-If your website is powered by WordPress and you’re not precautionary steps to bullet-proof your site, we can practically guarantee that, at some point, your site will be hacked, or at least targeted by bots, because these attacks are systematically targeting WordPress sites worldwide!
+If your website is powered by WordPress and you are not proactive steps to harden your site, we can practically guarantee that, at some time in the near future, someone will attempt to hack your site, because these brute-force attacks are systematically hitting WordPress sites around the world!

-Typically, whenever a website or blog gets hacked, site owners can find themselves completely “locked out” of their own site, or notice that their files have been modified or even that their content has been entirely wiped out.
-Typically, sites will be infected with malicious scripts without the owner even being aware that this has taken place.
+Whenever a website or blog is hacked, webmasters can find themselves completely “locked out” of their own site, or notice that their files have been altered or even that their content has been completely wiped out.
+Often, most compromised sites will become infected with malicious software without the owner’s knowledge or awareness.

-To avoid the heartache that comes with having your site being hacked into, we have listed below ten essential and effective security measures that will help to prevent your WordPress site from being attacked by brute-force hackers.
+To avoid the heartache of discovering that your web site has been hacked into, we have listed below 10 simple, yet essential and effective security checks that will help to protect your WordPress site from botnet attacks.

-Note: A few of the measures below require some technical understanding of how to modify core WordPress and server files.
-If you lack these technical skills, or don’t want to mess around with file code, then ask your web host or a professional WordPress technical provider for help.
+Note: A few of the measures below need some technical skills to modify core WordPress and/or server files.
+If you have no technical skills, or don’t want to mess around with code on your site, then ask your web host or a professional WordPress service provider for assistance.

-Security Measure #1 – Contact Your Webhosting Provider
+Security Measure #1 – Get In Touch With Your Webhosting Company

-Get in touch with your host and ask them what security systems have been put into place to protect your site from brute force attacks, and what is done to make sure that your server files and data get backed up.
+Get in touch with your webhosting service provider and ask them what security measures are in place to help prevent your site from brute force attacks, and what is done to make sure that your server files and data get regularly backed up.

-Make sure that your hosting provider regularly backs up your server files and that, if disaster strikes, you can quickly and easily get back your site.
+Check that your host backs up your sites and that, if disaster strikes, you can quickly and easily get back your files.

-Security Measure #2 – Back Up Your WordPress Data And Files And Keep Your Website Frequently Up-To-Date
+Security Measure #2 – Perform Complete WordPress Backups And Keep Your Site Regularly Up-To-Date

-You should never rely only on your webhosting provider for site backups.
-Instead, learn how to manage your WordPress site or pay someone to get this service done for you and maintain a habit of performing a complete site maintenance routine on a regular basis (e.g. daily, weekly, fortnightly, etc …)
+You should never rely on your hosting service for site backups.
+Instead, learn how to maintain your WordPress site or pay someone to get this service done for you and develop a habit of religiously performing a complete WordPress site maintenance routine on a frequent basis (e.g. daily, weekly, fortnightly, etc …)

-- All unnecessary data and files are removed,
+- All unnecessary files and data are removed,

-- All WP files and data are free of errors, optimized and backed up,
+- All WP data and files are free of errors, optimized and backed up,

-- All themes, plugins and software components are up-to-date,
+- All WordPress software, plugins and themes are up-to-date,

 - etc …